Part two of my Paris Guide includes hip hotels, mouthwatering markets and splendid day trips to take your trip from touristy to transcendent.

 +33 01 42 72 02 64

-Hoxton’s properties in London and Amsterdam offer a cool scene and comfortable guestrooms, but at a fraction of the cost of the typical European luxury hotel and the Paris Hoxton is no exception.
+Hoxton’s properties in London and Amsterdam offer a cool scene and comfortable guestrooms, but at a fraction of the cost of the typical European luxury hotel.
+The Paris Hoxton is no exception.
 Shoebox rooms start at just 99 euros a night.
-Located in an 18th century residence, guestrooms have parquet floors and white subway tile bathrooms.
-The lobby is a space for guests and locals and includes the brasserie Rivié and the cocktail bar Jacques’.
+Located in an 18th-century residence, guestrooms have parquet floors and white subway tile bathrooms.
+The lobby is a space for guests and locals alike with the bustling brasserie Rivié and the cocktail bar Jacques’.
 Located in the 2nd, Hoxton Paris is walking distance to the Palais Royal, the Louvre and Les Halles.

 30-32 Rue du Sentier